kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 **2. Recommender-side confidence gate.** Block `RecommendationProvided` from becoming `True` for N hours or until a confidence threshold is met.
 Cleaner conceptually but hides visibility — operators would see no recommendation at all in `status.recommendation` during the window, defeating the "collect first, inspect, then apply" workflow this feature is meant to support.

 **3. Global default flag** (e.g. `--default-initial-delay-seconds`).
 A global default would have to be added to — and kept in sync between — both the Updater and the Admission Controller, since both evaluate the gate.
-Operators who want a default can instead apply a native [Mutating Admission Policy](https://kubernetes.io/docs/reference/access-authn-authz/mutating-admission-policy/) to inject the field, needing no new VPA configuration surface; a component flag can be revisited as a follow-up if that proves insufficient.
+Operators who want a default can instead apply a native [Mutating Admission Policy](https://kubernetes.io/docs/reference/access-authn-authz/mutating-admission-policy/) to inject the field, needing no new VPA configuration surface.

 **4. Do nothing; rely on operator tooling.** The status quo.
 Ships the complexity downstream to every VPA operator; the CronJob-plus-patch-controller dance ends up reinvented per environment.